How do I choose the best pension provider?

 A workplace pension is an employee benefit and the investment type should be an important consideration as it may give your business an edge over competing employers.

-Is the pension provider regulated by the Financial Conduct Authority (‘FCA’)?
+Are pension providers regulated by the Financial Conduct Authority?

-When it comes to UK pension providers, it’s important they’re regulated by the FCA for several reasons:
+When it comes to pension providers in the UK, it’s important to know if they’re regulated by the FCA for several reasons:

 If the pension provider is not regulated by the FCA, it’s strongly advised to check if they’ve been independently reviewed so that the pension provider can demonstrate that they meet the required good standard of administration.